10kW Solar Systems: What to Know

 You’ll likely need between 20 and 40 solar panels to create a 10kW solar energy system, but that number can go up significantly if you try using the wrong solar panels.

-While it may be tempting to invest in cheaper solar panels for a DIY installation, piecing together a 10kW system with low-wattage panels may be unrealistic.
+While you may be tempted to invest in cheaper solar panels for a DIY installation, piecing together a 10kW system with low-wattage panels may be unrealistic.
 Given that 1 kilowatt equals 1,000 watts, you would need 100 separate 100-watt solar panels to create a 10kW system, for example.
 That would require a massive amount of installation space as well as many additional considerations and expenses.

 As Daniel L., a solar electrician in Denver, Colorado, explained to us, “The amount of wire you would need to string together 100 solar panels would be expensive and even potentially dangerous” when compared with a smaller panel installation.

-That’s why you’re better off choosing solar panels that are a better fit for residential installations, like 300- or 400-watt options.
+That’s why you’re better off choosing solar panels that are a better fit for residential installations, such as 300- or 400-watt options.

 » MORE: How many solar panels do I need for my house?